These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing or not mentioning functional impact on work and social activities

-Why: The DBQ has a dedicated functional impact section.
+The DBQ has a dedicated functional impact section.
 Strong functional impact documentation supports higher ratings and can influence Total Disability based on Individual Unemployability (TDIU) claims.

-Do this instead: Prepare a written statement about how your urinary condition has specifically limited your work performance, caused absences, forced career changes, impacted social activities, and affected relationships.
+Instead: Prepare a written statement about how your urinary condition has specifically limited your work performance, caused absences, forced career changes, impacted social activities, and affected relationships.
 Provide this to the examiner.

 Impact: Functional impact affects the overall rating narrative and TDIU eligibility